 Fig. 14.1 The WTW network.
-The plots from top left represent respectively: a the relative error in the estimation of average degree of the main core σ^k{main}/k{main} computed with real WTW network b the same as in (a) but for the relative error in the size of main core, c same as in (a) but for the density of the links D. In all the 3 plots it is shown that the quality of the reconstruction of the WTW network increases with the number of nodes used to generate the network ensemble a source of systemic risk [22].
+The plots from top left represent respectively: a the relative error in the estimation of average degree of the main core σ^{k}{main} /k{main} computed with real WTW network b the same as in (a) but for the relative error in the size of main core, c same as in (a) but for the relative error in the quality of the reconstruction of the WTW network increases with the number of nodes used to generate the network ensemble a source of systemic risk [22].
 Finally, indirect linkages can emerge from the fact that banks invest in overlapping portfolios, resulting in a tension between the incentive to reduce individual risk and the social cost of having systemic crises.